sailajacharan/future150/README.md

 # Tests

-Unit Tests (client and server) are run using the Gulp task runner.
+Unit Tests (client and server) are run using NPM.

-The easiest way to run all tests is by running:

 `npm test`